heliomar-pena/resizeandsave/README.md

 **param2** = name of the ID or Class (unique) of an img tag where you want the image that opened in the input file to be displayed.

 **Returns**: The image object obtained from event.target.files [0]

+**Require**: Is and async function.
+Please use await to get the result correctly

 **Example:**